 Robert Davidson’s first-ever tweet is a remarkable one:

 Rob’s tweet raises three profound questions in my mind.
 Continue reading

 My fellow NYU adjunct Rebecca Feynberg recently hipped me to Vasily Kalinnikov.

 If you listen to this piece at 6:16, there’s a particularly lovely and tragic chord progression.
-It’s in the key of E♭, but I transposed it into C for ease of understanding:
+It’s in the key of E-flat, but I transposed it into C for ease of understanding:

 ||: Am | D7 | Fm | C :||

-I mentally refer to this progression as the Willie Nelson turnaround, because he uses it extensively in his classic tune “I’d Have To Be Crazy.”
+I mentally refer to this progression as the Willie Nelson turnaround, because I first heard it in his classic tune “I’d Have To Be Crazy” (written not by Willie, but by Steven Fromholz.)
 I had the pleasure of performing this many times back in my country music days, and it makes a great lullaby for Milo.

 || C | % | % | % | D7 | Fm | C | % ||